Saleable Pricing

 Introduction

-In a tough and competitive property market, our home needs to present a strong value proposition in order to attract buyer interest and engagement, and ultimately the best offers.
+In a tough and competitive property market, our home needs to present a strong value proposition in order to attract and encourage buyer interest and engagement, and ultimately the best offers.
 Here I discuss saleable pricing, including the critical importance of saleability, and how we can make our home more saleable than the competition.

 Buyers buy by comparison